-We have already discussed before some of the features of Windows Firewall.
+We have already discussed some of the features of Windows Firewall.
 It basically acts as a wall between your system and the internet.
 It filters the incoming and outgoing traffic to your system and protects it from the outside malware attacks.
 Today we will take you through the steps which will show you how to import and export Firewall Settings in Windows 10.

 You can take a backup of the advanced settings, notification settings, and many more settings of Windows Firewall in Windows 10.
-But before going to the steps just make it sure that you are logged into the system as an Administrator.
+But before going to the steps just make sure that you are logged into the system as an Administrator.
 There are two methods through which you can perform the backup and restore act.
 One can be done by getting into the Windows Firewall window and the other method can be through the Command Prompt.

 How to Import and Export Firewall Settings in Windows 10